kho7/academic-kickstart/content/author/admin/_index.md

 organizations = [ { name = "University of Texas at Dallas", url = "https://epps.utdallas.edu" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include data methods, Taiwan elections, politics and policy in China, East Asia."
+bio = "My research interests include data methods, data visualization, Taiwan elections, politics and policy in China and East Asia."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "karlho@gmail.com"